-Conduits which are buried in the ground and whose subsequent mechanical performance is rigid in nature are mechanically regarded as "Rigid Conduits".
+Conduit which is buried in the ground and whose subsequent mechanical performance is rigid in nature is mechanically regarded as "Rigid Conduit".
 Being classified as rigid implies that they cannot undergo deflections beyond minute amounts without undergoing some sort of structural damage.
-They tend to be high modulus, thick wall materials such as concrete, asbestoscement or clay tile conduits.
-These conduits may carry any external loading stress by pure compression and can be assumed to derive no support from the surrounding soil as seen in Figure 3.1.
-Because of this behavior rigid conduits must be designed strong enough to support any anticipated load, which may be imposed on them, and any over-stressing causes immediate and catastrophic failure in the product.
+They tend to be high modulus, thick wall materials such as concrete, asbestos cement, or clay tile conduit.
+This conduit may carry any external loading stress by pure compression and can be assumed to derive no support from the surrounding soil as seen in Figure 3.1.
+Because of this behavior rigid conduit must be designed strong enough to support any anticipated load which may be imposed on it, and any overstressing causes immediate and catastrophic failure in the product.